palvarezc/b-decay-unbinned-machine-fit/README.md

 Note that the Profile tab in Tensorboard only works in Chrome.
 In Firefox you will get a blank page.

+## Publication Data

+Data was generated for publication by running the [generate\_data.sh](./bin/generate_data.sh) bash script.

+Values and plots were subsequently mined by the [process\_data.sh](./bin/process_data.sh) bash script.
+This script will log to the file `results/process_data.log` so that outputted values of interest can be later found.

 ## Misc scripts

 The other scripts take no arguments and do the following: